 America also attempted to win the ‘war of ideas’ by broadcasting US content into areas under the wing of the Soviets.
 The US installed powerful new transmitters in Europe that enabled its radio and TV signals to be received by about half of the Soviet bloc.

-Joseph McCarthy’s nickname in the Washington press corps was the ‘Pepsi-Cola Kid’, stemming from rumours that the senator’s opposition to sugar rationing was due to a $10,000 bribe he had received from soft-drink manufacturers.
+Joseph McCarthy‘s nickname in the Washington press corps was the ‘Pepsi-Cola Kid’.
+This stemmed from rumours that McCarthy’s opposition to sugar rationing was due to a $10,000 bribe received from soft-drink manufacturers.

 Richard Nixon‘s performance in the so-called ‘kitchen debate‘ helped boost his popularity in America.
 The following year he won the Republican Party nomination for the 1960 presidential election.
 He would narrowly lose the election to John F. Kennedy – ironically, after Nixon’s poor showing in another American technological invention: the televised political debate.